The New Daily

-The New Daily is an online Australian newspaper founded in 2013, and owned by Solstice Media.
+The New Daily is an Australian online newspaper founded in 2013, and owned by Solstice Media.

 History

 The New Daily was started by AustralianSuper, Cbus and Industry Super Holdings in 2013.
 The venture was deemed controversial due to its ownership by non-profit superannuation funds (which are legally obliged to spend money in their members' best interests) regarding both the publication's commercial nature and its editorial independence.

 The founding editor was Bruce Guthrie.

 In 2016, it became wholly owned by Industry Super Holdings.
 The initial funding and investment of the entity was paid for using funds from those organisations, with justifications made by super-fund management that investing in the news site would be a worthwhile activity for super-fund members for a number of reasons.

 When the publication was launched, its owner AustralianSuper planned to force subscriptions from its members unless those members opted-out of the subscription within a one-month period.
 The move was controversial, and criticised by the Australian Financial Review.
 Following criticisms from regulators such as the Australian Prudential Regulation Authority, the plans were scrapped.

 In August 2024, Industry Super Holdings put the publication up for sale.
 The New Daily was subsequently sold to Solstice Media in December 2024.